24 Hours in Luang Prabang

 A short stroll from the Palace is the Traditional Arts and Ethnology Centre (TAEC) where not only can you see the clothes, the jewellery and even a replica home from various ethnic groups, but you can also listen to some of the songs on the headphones dotted around the exhibition.
 If you want to learn more about the fascinating ethnography of Laos, then this is the place to do it.

 Pha Tad Ke Botanical Gardens

 For an amazing lunch, take a boat trip 15 minutes downstream to the Pha Tad Ke Botanical Garden which is one of the lunches featured in Forbes Magazine’s Top 10 Table-to-Farm dining experiences.
-Served in a sala in the midst of a 15 hectare garden, it is surrounded by themed gardens including those growing plants especially for women’s health, for digestion, Buddhism plants, a ginger garden with over 350 species of ginger, and, in this land once known as the Land of one million elephants, there is also an elephant health garden.
+Your lunch is served in a sala in the midst of a 15 hectare garden surrounded by themed gardens.
+These themes include plants especially for women’s health, for digestion, Buddhism plants, a ginger garden with over 350 species of ginger, and, in this land once known as the Land of one million elephants, there is also an elephant health garden.

 The 10 course ethno-botanical menu featuring botanical herbs is an amazing dining experience and afterwards you might want to trek up to the cave in the mountain, although in the rainy season a hermit monk often takes residence here so it’s out of bounds.
 Pha Tad Ke is temporarily closed to individual visitors due to the Covid-19 pandemic but are available for group bookings with prior arrangement, so please get in touch via their Facebook page.